federicaterramagra1/SFIadvancedmodels-multiple/README.md

 - `output/faulty_feature_maps` : Stores the faulty feature maps
 - `output/faulty_ouput`: Stores the faulty output
 - `results/`: Stores the analysis of the outputs
+- `results_summary/`: Stores the summarized analysis of the outputs

 The file are named as follow: